Solutions and projects in Visual Studio

 The easiest way to create a new project is to start from a project template for a particular type of application or website.
 A project template consists of a basic set of pre-generated code files, config files, assets, and settings.
-These templates are what you see in the New Project or New Web Site dialog box when you choose File, New, Project or File, New, Web Site.
-For more information, see Creating Solutions and Projects.
+These templates are what you see in the New Project or New Web Site dialog box when you choose File > New > Project or File > New > Web Site.
+For more information, see Create solutions and projects.

 You can also create custom project and item templates.
-For more information, see Creating Project and Item Templates.
+For more information, see Create project and item templates.

 After you create a new project, you can use Solution Explorer to view and manage the project and solution, and their associated items.
 The following illustration shows Solution Explorer with a C# solution that contains two projects: